 New construction at Tierra del Suenos

 Hip-E Habitat (aka.
-Permagreen Compania Limitada) just started construction of a new 2 story, 2 bedroom/2.5 bath, 2000 Square foot home on Lot #1 at Suenos (https://suenosnicaragua.com/lot-map-and-pricing/).
-It will feature a clay tile roof, and an open floor plan kitchen/living/dining … Continue reading
+Permagreen Compania Limitada) just started construction of a new 2 story, 2 bedroom/2.5 bath, 2000 Square foot home on Lot #1 at Suenos (https://suenosnicaragua.com/lot-map-and-pricing/). Â It will feature a clay tile roof, and an open floor plan kitchen/living/dining upstairs with full on surf view of the Bay. Â Two air conditioned bedroom and baths …

 Casa Amarilla

-Casa Amarilla came about when frequent visitors Jacek and Ivona found their piece of land in the area and decided they want too build a house.
-They came to see our house and when they left they asked if I … Continue reading
+Casa Amarilla came about when frequent visitors Jacek and Ivona found their piece of land in the area and decided they want too build a house. Â They came to see our house and when they left they asked if I could build them one just like it. Â I thought they meant a nice solid house …

 Rancho Supremo